-- Collects and maintains troop information about meetings, outings, & service projects by taking pictures, and collecting literature, then putting them in an album with notations of location and who attended, including adults.
-(The Camping Chair can help you with attendance). - Publishes 1 to 4 pictures on public website displaying what we do as a troop - Archives the bulk of pictures on Troop picture archive system.
+- Collects and maintains troop information about meetings, outings, & service projects by taking pictures, and collecting literature, then putting them in an album with notations of location and who attended, including adults.(The Camping Chair can help you with attendance) - Sets a good example. - Reports to the assistant senior patrol leader.